Riley1101/nv/Readme.md

 # Usage

-Install the package on Debian based OS,
+Install the package from `app` on Debian based OS ,

 ```bash
 // to mark the current path with name